la2050/archive/_projects/2016/reading-makes-a-difference-inspiring-kids-to-read-care-about-others.md

   - Advisors/board members
   - Publicity/awareness
   - Network/relationship support
+project_description: >-
+  We will bring our Reading Makes A Difference program to 5 low-income elementary schools to develop a love of reading and kindness through read-a-thons benefiting ill kids.
+Student reading results in “Jester” books & dolls given to local hospitals in the name of the school & LA2050.
+Following inspiring Introductory Assemblies, all classrooms receive a “Jester” book & set of 3 educator enrichment manuals, with a final Recognition Assembly showcasing student reading achievements and compassion.
 project_impact: >-
   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Early education","Student education pipeline","Suspension and